Srlmt/Crypto-API-Vignette/README.md

 | -----: | ----: |
 | 0.7443 | 0.554 |

-We can calculate the correlation coefficient (r).
 With r=0.7443, we can say that the price of Bitcoin and Ethereum have a fairly strong positive linear relationship within the year.

 # Conclusion